joelvaneenwyk/huginn-wiki/Creating-a-new-agent.md

 Huginn's Agents can create and receive events, and can be scheduled to run code at certain times or intervals.
 Creating a new Huginn Agent is not difficult, you simply create a new subclass of Agent which defines a set of required methods.

+Agents are stored in `app/models/agents`, with RSpec specs in `spec/models/agents`.

 # Description

 Use the `description` class method to set a Markdown description for your agent.
 For example: